Saiyanav/arnavspartan/README.md

 A student engineer pursuing his bachelors in technology.

-I build things, write code, invest in learning skills, and edit videos.
+I build things, write code, video edit, and invest in skills.